Anatomy, Habitat, And Reproduction Of The Species

 The gray seal is a large species of earless seal belonging to the Phocidae family of so-called true seals.
 Its scientific name is Halichoerus grypus, and it is the only member in the genus Halichoerus.
 The species inhabits both sides of the Atlantic Ocean.
 The species is also known as the Atlantic seal or the horsehead seal.

 The Atlantic seal is a relatively large earless seal.
 Bulls can reach lengths of up to 3.3 meters and weigh up to 300 kg.
-In the western part of the Atlantic Ocean, males are known to reach even 4 meters.
-Females are smaller, reaching 2 meters and weighing up to 200 kg.
-While similar in appearance with the harbor seal, there are differences in the shape of the head, which has a straight profile, the nostrils are further apart, and there are also fewer spots on the body.
+In the western part of the Atlantic Ocean, males are known to reach even four meters.
+Females are smaller, reaching two meters and weighing up to 200 kg.
+While similar in appearance with the harbor seal, there are differences in the shape of the head, which has a straight profile, the nostrils are further apart and there are also fewer spots on the body.

 The Atlantic seal breeds on many coasts in the Eastern part of the Atlantic, and especially on the coasts of the UK and Ireland.
 There are colonies numbering up to 6,000 individuals in islands such as the Farne Islands.
 These seals can also be found on the German Bight or German Bay.
 In the western Atlantic, seal populations exist from the northern waters of Canada to the south, reaching the New Jersey state in the US.
 There are also some isolated populations in the Baltic sea, with specimens being allocated to a distinct subspecies, H. grypus balticus.